 In project management, the “critical path” refers to the longest sequence of dependent or floating tasks that must be completed in order to get the project done on time.

-There are project tools designed to help you visualize critical paths.
+Note: There are project tools designed to help you visualize critical paths.
 Check out this article, in which we reviewed modern project management tools, from the low-cost to the most expensive ones, to make it easier for you to choose from.
+Having said this, choosing project work methodology depends on your type of activity.

 Start your free Paymo trial to test out the Gantt Chart feature on your own projects.